Poor test results for Roche cloud growth prospects

 That flop was closely followed by unimpressive data from Roche's Aphinity study that showed combining Roche's two breast cancer drugs Herceptin and Perjeta produced only a modest additional benefit.

-As a result Kepler Cheuvreux analyst David Evans, last month cut his forecasts for peak Perjeta sales to $1.5 billion, from $3.5 billion previously.
+As a result Kepler Cheuvreux analyst David Evans last month cut his forecasts for peak adjuvant sales of Perjeta to $1.5 billion, from $3.5 billion previously.

 "Apart from the underwhelming Aphinity data, Roche has had some other setbacks," Evans said in a note, citing the Tecentriq failure and the approvals of rival biosimilars - near copies of branded drugs derived from living organisms that cannot be exactly duplicated but show the same effectiveness.